gobbios/ffmpeg_issues/README.md

 A summary of the procedure is in the pdf, but compiling it would require the source videos (and a working version of `avutils` R package), as would running the steps in `script.R`, which is the full code to produce the results here.

-There are three take-home message from this exercise.
+There are three take-home messages from this exercise.

 1) When the source for your audio is a video, it matters which version of `ffmpeg` you use to extract the audio.
 Somewhere between 3.3 and 4.2 there was a change.